Helping children cope

 Open communication within the family is vital to good relationships.
 During stressful times we frequently need people outside the family willing to listen when we need to vent our feelings.
 In some families, listening without judging is difficult because we want to help, but have strong feelings and opinions.
 Also, family members are sometimes too busy or preoccupied to be good listeners.
 Taking the extra effort to actively listen is important.

 Even though you feel overwhelmed with your own problems, as a parent you can help your children cope with stress.
-Here is a list of tips for helping children cope:

 - You can help your children best by first helping yourself.
 Try to gain control of your own stress; then you are ready to help your children.